ericsonga/APCSAReview/_sources/Unit1-Getting-Started/preface.rst

 to help more under-represented students succeed in their AP CS A courses and on the exam.

-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the Google.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of  Google.

 **Contributors**